-While the place for standard surveys and reviewing options (rating the experience, product, service, and the like) will always be secure, surveys based on customer journeys work even better.
+While the place for standard surveys and reviewing options will always be secure, surveys based on customer journeys work even better.

 Acting upon feedback comes as a staple part of customer journey optimization.
 Remember that the journey does not end with a purchase.
 It continues to advocacy and loyalty stages.

 Feedback forms a part of the advocacy stage and reveals all the good things and the goof-ups that you made, and the customer witnessed as a part of their journey.
 Feedback will thus, lead you to discover if your journey with that very customer will continue or stop right there.
 This is how it will help you decipher the customer journey end.

 Understanding customer journeys is the key to tackling an omnichannel setup.
 The way the customers interact and deal with digital channels is not only dynamic, but also highly demanding.
 The idea is to meet their needs right when, and, more importantly, where they need.